 - Make the sauce

-- Combine it all together.
+- Combine it all and serve.

 Brown the prawns and chicken